South Africa Garden Route Motorcycle Tour

 • GlobeBusters Motorcycle Tour Manager to accompany the group.

-• Support driver / mechanic, with a Support Vehicle.
+• Support Driver, with local Support Vehicle.
 You can place one piece of luggage of up to 60 litres in the Support Vehicle.

 Motorcycle Hire

-Where you have chosen to rent a BMW motorcycle, this is organised by us with the local motorcycle rental provider, Motorrad Executive Rentals.
+Where you have chosen to rent a motorcycle, this is organised by us with the local motorcycle rental provider.
 We act as agents for the local rental company and we reserve motorcycles with them in accordance with your booking.
 Your rental fee includes:

 • 12 days motorcycle rental, including side panniers at no extra charge.